 What makes cybersecurity increasingly important in the maritime industry?

-More often than not, when we speak of digitalization, information security is left behind and comes as a separate requirement long after the implementation of a new system.
+More often than not, when we speak of digitalization, information security is left behind and comes as a separate requirement long after implementing a new system.
 And that is one of the key problems.

 With the industry finally kicking into first gear to implement modern solutions in the forms of SaaS applications, smart IoT devices, and prediction systems to make daily operations more efficient, it is more important than ever to make sure good information security practices are in place and streamlined with the digitalization and implementation processes.